Uniform CPA Exam

 For specific information about the exam’s content, visit the AICPA.

-18 Month Rule
+30 Month Rule

-You have 18 months from the date you sat for and subsequently passed an exam section to pass the remaining three (3) parts of the CPA exam.
-This 18-month deadline is shown as an expiration date on the score report of your exam sections and in your online account.
-You must take and pass your last section on or before that deadline date.
+Beginning January 1, 2024, you have 30 months from the score release date of your first passed exam section to pass the remaining three (3) parts of the CPA exam.
+This 30-month deadline is shown as an expiration date in your online account.
+You must take and pass your last exam section on or before that deadline date.
 Be aware that exam scores begin to be voided if you test after the deadline date.
-The 18-month deadline is not calculated from the score release date.

-Once you pass all four (4) sections of the CPA exam within 18 months, they never expire.
+Once you pass all four (4) sections of the CPA exam within 30 months, they never expire.

 Tracking Your Scores and Expiration Dates